Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems: Introduction

 Spectral precoding is an effective technique to suppress OOB emissions.
 A least-squares notching spectral precoder to suppress OOB emissions at specific frequencies is proposed in \cite{van2009sculpting} that minimizes the Euclidean distance between the spectrally precoded and original data vectors.
 This approach aims to null OOB emissions at specified frequencies while preserving the integrity of the in-band signal.
 Mask-compliant spectral precoder schemes have been proposed in \cite{6459499,7485853,9214877}, which adhere to predefined spectral emission upper limits instead of nulling OOB at specific frequency points.
-The joint suppression of PAPR and OOB radiation for SU-MIMO-OFDM systems is explored in \cite{10048700}, where a constant PAPR is assumed and OOB emissions are minimized.
+The joint suppression of peak-to-average power ratio (PAPR) and OOB radiation for SU-MIMO-OFDM systems is explored in \cite{10048700}, where OOB emissions are minimized.

-Transmit signals are typically precoded using two independently designed spectral and spatial precoders for SU systems, e.g., \cite{van2009sculpting,9390405}.
-However, spectral precoding can negatively impact the overall system throughput, particularly in high data-rate MU-MIMO-OFDM systems.
-This performance degradation arises from malforming the spatially-precoded signals caused by spectral precoding, which strengthens interference and reduces the system's spectral efficiency.
-The joint spatial and spectral precoding for MU-MIMO-OFDM is studied in \cite{taheri2020joint}, where zero-forcing (ZF) and maximum-ratio transmission (MRT) precoding methods are proposed to manage interference at users.
-ZF precoding performs badly when the signal-to-noise ratio (SNR) is low because it attenuates the desired signal too strongly, while MRT struggles with MU interference since it primarily optimizes the SNR for a single user but is inadequate in mitigating inter-user interference.
-MMSE \cite{1468466} and weighted MMSE (WMMSE) \cite{5756489} precoding methods effectively balance noise and interference, making them preferable for practical MU-MIMO scenarios \cite{8048606}.
+Transmit signals are often precoded using separately designed spectral and spatial precoders \cite{van2009sculpting,9390405}.
+In high-rate MIMO-OFDM systems, however, spectral precoding can distort the spatially precoded signals, increase interference, and reduce spectral efficiency.
+Joint spatial and spectral precoding for MU-MIMO-OFDM is studied in \cite{taheri2020joint} using zero-forcing (ZF) and maximum-ratio transmission (MRT), but ZF performs poorly at low signal-to-noise ratio (SNR), and MRT is ineffective at suppressing multi-user interference.
+Minimum mean square error (MMSE) \cite{1468466} and weighted MMSE (WMMSE) \cite{5756489} better balance noise and interference, making them suitable for practical MU-MIMO systems \cite{8048606}.